Njord0/Arobase/docs/basics/types.md

 In ***Arobase*** all functions must have a return type, if you don't wan't to return anything you can use the `void` type to tell that the function won't return anything.
 You can't declare a variable of type `void`.

+## Arrays

+Arrays are sets of variable of the same type.